 - 1. Refuse to accept any bribes, offers of bribes, or offers to engage in corrupt behaviour with any third parties, including customers, suppliers, government employees or other external parties; - 2.
-Report all breaches, or suspected breaches of this ABC Policy or any local ABC laws, whether committed personally or by others without delay to the Compliance Manager; - 3.
+Report all breaches, or suspected breaches of the ABC Policy or any local ABC laws, whether committed personally or by others without delay to the Compliance Manager; - 3.
 Only engage and remunerate Third Parties for legitimate services that cannot reasonably be provided by our own people; - 4.
-Conduct an ABC risk assessment for all new third party relationships with a value of more than £10,000 per annum (or local equivalent) including customers, suppliers and other external parties; and - 5.
-Complete the additional ABC due diligence procedures where required by the ABC risk assessment process.
+Conduct Due Diligence for all new third party relationships; - 5.
+Complete additional ABC due diligence procedures where required by the ABC risk assessment process.